-Content Acquisition: How to Valuate Content and Drive OTT Revenue Growth With AI
+Content Acquisition: How to Valuate Content and Drive OTT Revenue Growth

 Over the last 10 years, the OTT market has exploded.
 In fact, in many territories, OTT platforms are increasingly becoming the first-choice medium of video consumption for consumers.
 For media and entertainment companies, that means it’s time to refine and maximize content acquisition strategies.